MarcoMeter/neroRL/docs/tune.md

 # Hyperparameter Tuning using Grid Search

-Hyperparameter tuning, based on grid search, is launched via the command `python tune.py`.
+Hyperparameter tuning, based on grid search, is launched via the command `ntune` or alternatively `python neroRL/tune.py` using the source code.
 It generates training configs for each possible permutation of hyperparameter choices specified by a tuning config.
 After that, training sessions are run sequentially.
 You can also just generate and serialize the configs using the `--generate-only` flag.

 ```
 """
     Usage:
-        tune.py [options]
+        ntune [options]
-        tune.py --help
+        ntune --help

     Options:
-        --config=<path>             Path of the config file [default: ./configs/default.yaml].
+        --config=<path>             Path to the config file [default: ./configs/default.yaml].
         --tune=<path>               Path to the config file that features the hyperparameter search space for tuning [default: ./configs/tune/example.yaml]
         --num-repetitions=<n>       How many times to repeat the training of one config [default: 1]
         --worker-id=<n>             Sets the port for each environment instance [default: 2].
         --run-id=<path>             Specifies the tag of the tensorboard summaries [default: default].
         --generate-only             Whether to only generate the config files [default: False]
         --out=<path>                Where to output the generated config files [default: ./grid_search/]
 """
 ```

 ## --config
 In general, [training](training.md), [evaluating](evaluation.md) and [enjoying](enjoy.md) a model relies on a [config file](configuration.md) that specifies the environment and further necessary parameters.
-Therefore make use of the `--config=./configs/otc.yaml` argument to specify your configuration file.
+Therefore make use of the `--config=./configs/mortar.yaml` argument to specify your configuration file.
 In the case of tuning hyperparemeters based on grid search, the specified config is used as a basis.

 ## --tune